 The stage at which assault charges are dropped will determine whether the offence is recorded on an individual’s criminal record.

-If the charge was dropped after a police charged and a court case had commenced, then it will be recorded by the Criminal Records Bureau, along with record of the arrest.
+If the charge was dropped after a police charge and a court case had commenced, then it would be recorded by the Criminal Records Bureau, along with record of the arrest.

-However, if charges are dropped prior to the conclusion of a police investigation, then a record of the charge will not usually have been made, other than to record the arrest.
+However, if charges are dropped prior to the conclusion of a police investigation, then a record of the charge would not usually have been made, other than to record the arrest.

 It’s not always possible to get assault charges dropped, but acting upon the expertise of a specialist assault defence lawyer will best serve you from the moment you are aware a charge could arise.